Skip to main content

 Core Concepts

-4. Gamification: Gamification of a course, if enabled, incorporates game elements like points, achievements, and leaderboards within all learning activities to create a playful challenge and enhance motivation and fun in education.
+4. Gamification: Gamification of a course, if enabled, incorporates game elements like points, achievements, and leaderboards within all learning activities to create a playful challenge and enhance engagement and fun in education.
 Further gamified elements are course-independent and allow participants to create an avatar and gather experience points throughout all their courses.

 Elements